Department: Engineering Job Status: Accepting Applications Location: Burger Boat Company - Manitowoc, WI

 ESSENTIAL JOB FUNCTIONS

-The Naval Architect is responsible for producing and reviewing knowledge base sections and yacht construction specifications including vessel mission, performance and dimension parameters, hull and superstructure lines and 3D surface models, tank arrangement and capacity plans, stability and weight control, classification, scantlings and structure for the hull and superstructure, construction fixtures, welding schedule, freeing port and bulwark details, rub rails and hull appendages, and special features for each project assigned.
+The Naval Architect is responsible for producing and reviewing knowledge base sections and yacht construction specifications including vessel mission, performance and dimension parameters, hull and superstructure lines and 3D surface models, propulsor design and analysis, tank arrangement and capacity plans, stability and weight control, classification, scantlings and structure for the hull and superstructure, construction fixtures, welding schedule, freeing port and bulwark details, rub rails and hull appendages, and special features for each project assigned.

 Review and approve all naval architecture work received from third party marine engineering firms and vendors.